RHSCSTeam/cs-points/README.md

 <p align="center">
 <img src="screenshot.png" alt="layman-script" />
 </p>
 Team members use this tool to solve questions and get points for solving them.
-Users select a practice problem from [Uva Online Judge](https://uva.onlinejudge.org/), copy and paste the problem into program, and run their solution through the program.
+Users select a practice problem from [UVa Online Judge](https://uva.onlinejudge.org/), copy and paste the problem into program, and run their solution through the program.

 Feel free to use this in your setting too.